The Magic of Rune, the Protection of Ancient Norse Gods

 The picture shows Odin hanging from the World Tree

-Rune’s Magical Legend
+Rune’s Magical Legend and Protection Power

 The simple rectilinear form of Rune script makes them very easy to be inscribed on stone and bone.
 But Runic languages are difficult to convey with record texts and use an excessive vocabulary capacity.
 This inefficiency is one of the reasons why they were eventually replaced by Latin.